 Search for keywords that have a low organic ranking and work this into key elements that make up the search engine listings such as page titles and meta descriptions.

 By applying strategies that make the most out of SEO and PPC when times are tough, as well as when they’re good, you’re sure to achieve long term success and understanding for your audiences.
+Consider applying a surround-sound marketing strategy that encompasses both SEO and PPC in order to reap the maximum benefits and bang for your buck.

 By combining SEO and PPC, you can attract more targeted traffic to your website.